-If you are involved in a family violence case, you might be struggling to understand what’s going on.
-Alternatively, if you are experiencing family violence, you might be curious about what legal actions can be taken to escape your situation.
+If you are experiencing family violence, you might be curious about what legal actions can be taken to escape your situation.
 In either circumstance, it might be helpful to read our simple, straightforward guide to family violence cases.
-Here, we explain how family violence cases are dealt with in court, and what the involved parties can do to resolve the issue.
+Here, we explain how these cases are dealt with in court, and what the involved parties can do to resolve the issue.
 For more information about domestic violence cases, reach out to our family violence lawyers at Duffy & Simon.

 What is Family Violence?